Creating A Demo Reel for Online Voice Acting Dec 16, 2016 18:24:26 GMT -8 Rebekah Amber Clark, duffyweber, and 9 more like this

 - Be cautious when it comes to cursing on your reel.
 A word here and there, especially on something like a video game reel, can be acceptable if it helps add power to the character and scene.
 But think about your intended audience, too.
 For example, if you're submitting for children's educational games, potential clients might be a little put off hearing the "F" word unexpectedly when listening to your samples.
 Words that are considered slurs should be avoided altogether.

 - Use a variety of different emotions.
 Vary up the volumes and pacing.
 You've got a full minute to showcase your stuff, so don't keep it all on one note.
 And by one-note, this also means: you don't need to yell everything, either.
 There is a tendency on demos to think "I've got to prove I can go really big and emotional, so I'm going to shout"...and some of that is okay, but you can show intensity without being big and loud.
 Have some casual and conversational spots, too - "real people" tend to be cast more often these days than "cartoon characters".

 - Because chances are you'll be recording this on your home setup without an engineer, you'll need to make sure your final takes are flawless in terms of audio quality.
 This means no pops, background hiss, loud breaths, peaking/distortion, tinny sound due to improper noise reduction techniques, or very audible room echo.
 Things like this can immediately mark a demo reel as sounding amateur and hurt your chances.
-There are resources on this board and across the Internet for dealing with and preventing these issues.
+There are resources in the #audio-and-tech channel on our server - and across the Internet - for dealing with and preventing these issues.